 Patients eligible for a vaccination under the NHS

 - Patients aged 65 or over on 31 March 2020 (date of birth on or before 31/3/1955)

 - Pregnant women – at whatever stage of pregnancy

-- All children born between 1 September 2014 and 31 August 2016 are eligible for the flu vaccine.
-Invitations are currently being sent to the parents of children in this age group together with further information on how to get their child vaccinated.
+- All children born between 1 September 2015 and 31 August 2017 are eligible for the flu vaccine.
+Invitations will be sent to the parents of these children giving information on how their child can be vaccinated.

-- School aged children (reception to year 5) will be offered the vaccine at their school.
-Further details regarding how pre-school children will be vaccinated with be advertised on our website shortly.
+- Primary school aged children (reception to year 6) will be offered the vaccine at their school.

 In addition, patients in any of the medical condition groups below (aged from 6 months) are eligible for the free NHS vaccination: -

 - heart disease

 - chronic neurological diseases, such as Parkinson’s disease or motor neurone disease

 - respiratory diseases such as severe asthma, cystic fibrosis and COPD including those who suffer from chronic bronchitis and emphysema

 - patients who suffer from a condition or are on a course of treatment such as chemotherapy that can result in them having a weakened immune system